Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 If you suspect your child may have MIS-C, seek medical attention immediately.
 MIS-C requires regular monitoring and most often requires hospitalization and the regular care of pediatric specialists, including cardiology.
 Treatments for MIS-C often include IV immunoglobulin and anti-inflammatory drugs, as well as treatments to reduce the risk of blood clots.
 Regular heart monitoring is often necessary even after initial MIS-C recovery and may continue for at least six months.

-There is promising news however in regards to vaccines and MIS-C. A preliminary report released on January 7, 2022, shows that two doses of the Pfizer-BioNTech vaccine are 91% effective against preventing MIS-C in children between the ages of 12-18 years of age.
+There is promising news however in regards to vaccines and MIS-C. A preliminary report released on January 7, 2022, shows that two doses of the Pfizer-BioNTech vaccine are 91% effective in preventing MIS-C in children between the ages of 12-18 years of age.

 What is Pediatric Long COVID?

 Long COVID, or post-acute sequelae of SARS-CoV-2 (PASC), is a continuing of COVID symptoms or the development of new symptoms that last months after the initial SARS-CoV-2 infection.
 While there are many different theories as to the cause of Long COVID, researchers are still looking for a direct cause.
-However, the pandemic is not the first time we have seen post-viral disease.
+However, the pandemic is not the first time we have seen infection-associated disease.

 Currently, there is little correlation between initial COVID severity and the development of Long COVID.
 In fact, many adults and children present with Long COVID symptoms weeks after an asymptomatic COVID case.
 While children can experience the same symptoms of Long COVID seen in adults, the most common pediatric symptoms include: